 Heat loosens up stiff joints and muscles, stimulates circulation, and reduces muscle spasms.

-But be sure to protect delicate senior skin from direct contact with heat packs by keeping a thin cloth between the skin and heat source.
+But be sure to protect senior skin from direct contact with heat packs by keeping a thin towel between the skin and heat source.

 3. Use cold therapy

 If heat isn’t doing the trick, try cold therapy.